Skip to main content

 Grades 5-8

-The goal of this program is to increase the number of students who are successful on a variety of qualitative and quantitative measures (including attendance, social and emotional behavior, and academic measures) and ultimately have students successfully transition to high school.
+Overview: The Bright Futures Academy (BFA) program is designed for middle school students with social-emotional learning challenges who are unsuccessful in a traditional public-school setting.
+The goal of this program is to increase the number of students who are successful on a variety of qualitative and quantitative measures (including attendance, social and emotional behavior, and academics) and can successfully transition to high school.

 A modern brick building with a glass entrance and a landscaped courtyard.